Fraunhofer-Institut für Holzforschung, Wilhelm-Klauditz-Institut (WKI) — Germany

 Indoor air quality is a significant health concern in Switzerland and across Europe.
 People in developed countries spend approximately 90% of their time indoors, and indoor VOC concentrations can be 2–5 times higher than outdoor levels due to off-gassing from building materials, furniture, adhesives, paints, and appliances.

 The Swiss Federal Office of Public Health (BAG) sets indoor air quality guidelines for VOCs in occupied spaces.
-A heating appliance that runs at 67°C for 8+ hours daily is a potential emission source — which is precisely why independent VOC testing matters.
+A heating appliance that runs at elevated surface temperatures for 8+ hours daily is a potential emission source — which is precisely why independent VOC testing matters.

 The heating temperature problem